dogweather/forkful/content/en/fish-shell/good-coding-practices/refactoring.md

   \ its external behavior to improve nonfunctional attributes.
 Programmers do it to\u2026"
 lastmod: '2024-03-13T22:45:00.482143-06:00'
 model: gpt-4-1106-preview
-summary: "Refactoring is the process of restructuring existing code without changing\
-  \ its external behavior to improve nonfunctional attributes.
-Programmers do it to\u2026"
+summary: Refactoring is the process of restructuring existing code without changing its external behavior to improve nonfunctional attributes.
 title: Refactoring
 weight: 19
 ---